matevz-hvalica11/WeatherApp/README.md

 Integrated with leaflet.js, allowing users to explore weather data by location,

-Automatic geolocation on first visit (with user permission) to display weather based on the user’s exact position.
+Automatic geolocation on first visit (with user permission) to display weather based on the user’s exact position (still in development).

 ## ☁️ Cloud Deployment